FairRootGroup/FairCMakeModules/docs/development.md

 * Write function and macro names in lower-case letters and parameter keywords in upper-case, e.g. `list(PREPEND mylist newitem)`
 * Make sure that anything you use will work in the supported CMake version range (see top-level [`CMakeLists.txt`](../CMakeLists.txt)).
 If it is not possible/feasible, let's discuss bumping the minimum required version.

+## Changelog and Releases

+* Changelog entries shall be prepared during the pull request process and added to the *Unreleased* section.
+* On releases:
+   1. Bump the version number adhering to [Semantic Versioning](https://semver.org/spec/v2.0.0.html)
+   2. Make a version entry in the [CHANGELOG.md](../CHANGELOG.md) and move entries from the *Unreleased* section.
+The relaese manager may perform additional changes to the prepared entries in an *editorial* role if it improves readibility.
+   3. Create a signed and annotated tag like this: `git tag -s -a "v1.2.3" -m "Release"`